 For information on study spaces available elsewhere across campus, please see our Study Spaces Guide.

-Our exhibition galleries, including the Museum of Archaeology and DLI Collection Gallery, are now open with free entry to visitors.
+Our exhibition galleries, including the Museum of Archaeology, are now open with free entry to visitors.
 Please note, due to capacity restrictions within the galleries, there may be a short wait during busier times.
 If you wish to access the collections for research purposes, please contact us to make an appointment.

 Cosin’s Library is now open to the public after being closed for several years to carry out essential conservation work.
 Having now been completed, the library and its collections are now more accessible and enjoyable than ever before.
 Please visit Palace Green Library Exhibitions : Your Visit - Durham University for more information and to pre-book a timeslot.

 We continue to develop new online exhibitions, events and learning resources for users to engage with from anywhere in the world.

 To help us protect our collections housed at Palace Green Library, food and drinks are not permitted in the Barker Research Library.
 There is no cafe or refreshment facilities on site.
 However, there are plenty of coffee shops and cafes nearby.